North Korea claims major breakthrough with first ICBM test

 Japanese Prime Minister Shinzo Abe told reporters: "This launch clearly shows that the threat has grown."

-The US, Japan and South Korea will hold a summit on the issue on the sidelines of this week's G20 meeting, he added.
+The US, Japan and South Korea will hold a summit on the sidelines of this week's G20 meeting, he added.
 "Also I will encourage President Xi Jinping and President Putin to take more constructive measures."

-South Korea's President Moon Jae-In, who backs both engagement with the North to bring it to the negotiating table and sanctions, and met Trump for a summit in Washington at the weekend, strongly condemned what he called an "irresponsible provocation".

-Beijing called for "restraint", and hit back at Trump's Tweet, saying it had made "relentless efforts" on North Korea.
+South Korea's President Moon Jae-In warned the North against crossing "the bridge of no return."

-Washington, South Korea's security guarantor, has more than 28,000 troops in the country to defend it from its communist neighbour, and fears of conflict reached a peak earlier this year as the Trump administration suggested military action was an option under consideration.
+Washington, South Korea's security guarantor, has more than 28,000 troops in the country.
+Fears of conflict peaked earlier this year as Trump's administration suggested military action was an option.

 There has also been anger in the United States over the death of Otto Warmbier, an American student detained in North Korea for around 18 months before he was returned home in a coma in June.